 If you believe that you have been subjected to, or you believe you have witnessed another person experience, discrimination and/or harassment in the workplace you are encouraged to complete this form and submit it to the Discrimination and Harassment Team (DHT).
 You will not be retaliated against for filing a complaint.
-As of 7/1/2021 this team shall include:

-- Tamala Flack, Title IX Coordinator and Equity and Diversity Officer - Ani Maitra, Associate Provost for Equity and Diversity - Christopher Wells, the Cabinet member responsible for overseeing Human Resources (Senior Advisor to the President)
+As of 7/1/2022 this team shall include: the Vice President for Equity and Inclusion (Renee Madison [rmadison@colgate.edu] as of 7/1/2022), the Title IX Coordinator, the Associate Provost for Equity and Diversity (Ani Maitra [amaitra@colgate.edu] as of 7/1/2022), and the Vice President for Administration (Christopher Wells [cwells@colgate.edu] as of 7/1/2022).
+However, the Vice President for Equity and Inclusion and the Title IX Coordinator have the authority to determine the policy that will be applied in any case involving or potentially involving Title IX.

-If you are more comfortable reporting verbally and/or in-person, please contact the Office of Equity and Diversity (x6161) to make an appointment to speak with any member of the DHT regarding your concern.
+If you are more comfortable reporting verbally and/orin-person, please contact the Office of Equity and Diversity (x6161) to make an appointment to speak with any member of the DHT regarding your concern.

-Complainant Information: Items marked with a red asterisk () are required.
+Complainant Information: Items marked with a red asterisk (\) are required.

-Name of complainant (first and last)
+Name of complainant (first and last) \

-Job title of complainant
+Job title of complainant \

-Work phone number of complainant
+Work phone number of complainant \

-E-mail address of complainant
+E-mail address of complainant \

-Please indicate your preferred communication method
+Please indicate your preferred communication method \